 The Tides Inn is a waterfront resort situated on a tributary of America’s most important estuary, the Chesapeake Bay.
-Just two hours from Washington, DC and one hour from Richmond, the Inn offers warm hospitality in a beautiful, natural setting featuring a beach and Living Shoreline.
+Just under three hours from Washington, DC and one hour from Richmond, the Inn offers warm hospitality in a beautiful, natural setting featuring a beach and Living Shoreline.
 Seventy guest rooms and suites welcome the outdoors in with views of the water, shorelines and gardens.
-A twenty-seven–slip overnight marina welcomes sail-in guests.
+A twenty-seven–slip overnight marina also welcomes sail-in guests.

 Let’s Begin with the Eastern Oyster